arafatm/arafatm.github.io/_articles/health/westside.barbell.book.of.methods.md

 ## OVERCOMING PLATEAUS

-There are basically four reasons for failing or succeeding: physiological psychological technical exercise selection
+There are basically four reasons for failing or succeeding:
+- physiological
+- psychological
+- technical
+- exercise selection

 On maximum effort day, go until only the top man is left.
 On a dynamic day, try to hurt your training partner with short rest periods.
 To win, you have to put yourself through hell.

 While striving to develop the best method of resistance training, we are led down many paths.
-The three most common approaches are: accentuation peak contraction accommodating
+The three most common approaches are:
+- accentuation peak
+- contraction
+- accommodating

-Accentuation: Accentuation occurs when exercises are used at precise angular positions in which maximal efforts are developed during a specific, sport movement.
+__Accentuation__: Accentuation occurs when exercises are used at precise angular positions in which maximal efforts are developed during a specific, sport movement.
 The greater the force, the greater the velocity.

-Peak contraction: With the peak contraction principle, maximal force is developed at the weakest body position such as at the start of a pec deck.
+__Peak contraction__: With the peak contraction principle, maximal force is developed at the weakest body position such as at the start of a pec deck.

-Accommodating resistance: Accommodating resistance refers to maximizing muscular tension throughout the entire range of motion.
+__Accommodating resistance__: Accommodating resistance refers to maximizing muscular tension throughout the entire range of motion.
 This is done with bands or chains

-The Mini-max Point
+### The Mini-max Point

-using only bar weight causes the optimal training weight to be too heavy at the bottom and too light at the top of the lift.
+Using only bar weight causes the optimal training weight to be too heavy at the bottom and too light at the top of the lift.

-Box squatting is a must.
+> Box squatting is a must.

 Use a box that is slightly below parallel.
 Sit fully on the box, keeping all muscles tight, most importantly the abs and the obliques.
 By releasing only the hip muscles, you are going from a relaxed state to a dynamic phase.
 This is one of the best methods of developing absolute strength as well as explosive strength.

 Train on a box with 50–60% of your best contest squat.